-Carnations are the most fragrant flowers we grow here at Floret and bloom all summer long from an early sowing.
+Carnations are the most fragrant flowers we grow here at Floret, and they bloom all summer long from an early sowing.
 Their long stems and extremely long vase life make them an ideal cut flower.
-The tufted blooms smell like sugar and cloves and they remind me of my childhood.
+The tufted blooms smell like sugar and cloves and remind me of my childhood.
 Even a single stem of blooms will fill the entire room with a nostalgic fragrance.

 Over the last two seasons, we have trialed nearly 20 different varieties in search of the very best ones for cutting.
-I was seeking out varieties that had long stems, healthy growth, strong fragrance and unique coloring.
+I was seeking out varieties that had long stems, healthy growth, strong fragrance, and unique coloring.

 Of all the varieties we trialed, all were beautiful in their own right, but many possessed colors that were too vivid and garish for flower arranging.

-From the list of 20, we whittled down the favorites to the 5 best which I’ll share more about below.
+From the list of 20, we whittled down the favorites to the 5 best, which I’ll share more about below.

-Carnation stems are long and wispy and have a tendency to topple over under the weight of the flowers, so it’s important to provide some type of support.
-We use a layer of Hortonova netting stretched horizontally about 12 inches above the ground.
+Carnation stems are long and wispy and have a tendency to topple under the weight of the flowers, so it’s important to provide some type of support.
+We use a layer of Hortonova netting stretched horizontally about 12 inches (30.5 cm) above the ground.
 Netting is held by in place by metal hoops that we made with our Johnny’s Quick Hoops Bender.
 Any type of stake, wooden or metal, will work just fine.
 As the plants grow, they push up through the grid of netting and get the support they need.

-For wedding work, my two favorite varieties are Chabaud Jeanne Dionis (pictured left) which boasts ruffled white petticoat like blooms on strong grey green stems and Chabaud La France (pictured right) which has flowers in varying hues of creamy blush and the softest baby pink that reminds me of Cafe au Lait dahlias.
+For wedding work, my two favorite varieties are ‘Chabaud Jeanne Dionis’ (pictured left), which boasts ruffled white petticoat-like blooms on strong gray-green stems, and ‘Chabaud La France’ (pictured right), which has flowers in varying hues of creamy blush and the softest baby pink that remind me of ‘Cafe au Lait’ dahlias.

-If you’re looking for warmer, more brilliant colors Chabaud Aurora (pictured left) has the most beautiful range of coral, salmon, blush, pink and cherry flowers.
-Chabaud Orange Sherbet (pictured right) features flowers that are both single and double blooms in a range of peach, coral and raspberry with delicate striping which gives them a more textural quality.
+If you’re looking for warmer, more brilliant colors, ‘Chabaud Aurora’ (pictured left) has the most beautiful range of coral, salmon, blush, pink, and cherry flowers.
+‘Chabaud Orange Sherbet’ (pictured right) features flowers that are both single and double blooms in a range of peach, coral, and raspberry with delicate striping, which gives them a more textural quality.

-Last but not least, the most unique variety we grow, Chabaud Benigna, has clean white petals that look as if they were outlined with a boysenberry colored ink pen.
-No flower is exactly the same and some are more saturated in color than others.
-It mixes beautifully with white, pink and maroon.
-This eye-catching variety has a very unique, old world appearance and is a must grow.
+Finally, the most unique variety we grow, ‘Chabaud Benigna’, has clean white petals that look as if they were outlined with a boysenberry-colored ink pen.
+No flower is exactly the same, and some are more saturated in color than others.
+It mixes beautifully with white, pink, and maroon.
+This eye-catching variety has a unique, old world appearance and is a must-grow.

 I hope you will consider tucking some of these scented treasures into your garden this coming season!

 Do you like carnations?
 Do you grow them?
 Please take a minute and leave a comment.
-Even a few words would be great!
+Even a few words would be great.

-Note: if you submit a comment and it doesn’t show up right away, sit tight, we have a spam filter that requires we approve most comments before they are published.
+Please note: If you submit a comment and it doesn’t show up right away, sit tight; we have a spam filter that requires we approve most comments before they are published.